spacecatpixel/lokidocs/SNFullGuide.md

 ## Step 6 - Service Node Registration

-We have designed an interactive prompt for service node registration, all you need to do is run the loki daemon and type and follow.
+We have designed an interactive prompt for service node registration, all you need to do is run the loki daemon and type

 `prepare_registration`